AndyLiu404/learngit/readme.txt

-Git is a verison control system.
+Git IS a verison control system.
-Git is free software.
+Git IS free software.